 HOW OFTEN SHOULD MY HORSE RECEIVE MASSAGE

 We customize our treatments to the client, all our horses are as different in muscle tone as they are in personality.
-How often your horse receives massage we base on the following generalizations and we go from there:
+The following are generalizations:

 - Personality.
 As you know every horse is different.
 Some are calm and unflappable and others are high strung and spooky.
 Anxiety can contribute to muscle tension, but in many instances muscle tension is the root cause of the anxiety.

 - Exercise Program.
-Horses that are ridden more than 3 times a week and/or compete regularly would benefit from massage every 2 weeks.
-Alternatively pleasure horses that hack or trail may be seen once every 4 weeks on average.
+Horses ridden more than 3 times a week or compete regularly will benefit from massage every 2 weeks.
+Alternatively, pleasure horses may be seen once every 4 weeks on average.

 - Health.
-Horses on stall rest or recovering from injury/ surgery will ideally receive massage 1-2 times weekly to prevent complications such as colic, speed healing, and to help calm the mind and reduce stocking up.
+Horses on stall rest or recovering from injury should receive massage 1-2 times weekly to prevent complications.
+Some complications sports massage can help prevent is colic, ease anxiety, and reduce stocking up.

-On an end note, I realize that equine sports massage is yet widely accepted.
+Finally, I realize that equine sports massage is not yet widely accepted.
 My hope is that I can help this wonderful therapy become widely used in equestrian circles.
 After all, I see the benefits every day.
-I hope you will too.

 Have you used sports massage for your horse?
 Tell us what you thought by commenting below.